neuroinformatics/mediawiki-extensions-PubmedEx/README.md

 ## Changes from the original version
 * Reimplemented all sources.
   * new E-utilities client to support API key.
-  * new pubmed xml parser to support PubmedBookArticle data.
+  * new PubMed xml parser to support PubmedBookArticle data.
   * new cache system to store each pubmed responses and parsed article data.
   * new template system for more flexible format support.
   * modern MediaWiki extention framework.